Des Hiscutt

 Desmond Miller Hiscutt (born 5 March 1933) is an Australian former politician.

 He was born in Burnie, Tasmania.
 In 1995, he was elected to the Tasmanian Legislative Council as the independent member for West Devon, succeeding his brother Hugh.
 West Devon was renamed Emu Bay in 1997, but the seat was abolished in 1999 and Hiscutt was defeated in his run for the seat of Murchison.
-His niece by marriage, Leonie Hiscutt is a sitting member of the Tasmanian parliament.
+His niece by marriage, Leonie Hiscutt, was a member of the Tasmanian Legislative Council representing Montgomery until 2025, when she was succeeded by her son, Casey Hiscutt.